Virtual Bowl: What Coaches and Students Must Know-Updated 1/15/21

 There is, of course, the circumstance in a match when more than one student has a technical glitch or becomes ill or has to leave because of an emergency.
 Even so, the one alternate is permitted to replace one "deactivated" student.
 If more than one team member is cut off or has an emergency, the team simply has to carry on with the remaining numbers.

 The Virtual Bowl: A Chance to Create New Traditions

 Over the years, we have established several fun traditions unique to the Michigan Bowl: an opening ceremony and introduction of the teams; prizes for the best team name; team photos; and the swag of the season.
 The winner of our annual Michigan Bowl is the state champion and holder of The Hemlock Cup.
 The Michigan Ethics Bowl champions are treasured ambassadors, representing Michigan in the annual National Bowl in Chapel Hill, North Carolina.
 The 2021 National Bowl is on schedule and online.
 It will take place on April 10-11, 2021.

-Even if most of our traditions are on hold, we have a Plan B for this year:
+Even if most of our traditions are on hold, we have put in place a Plan B for this year:

-1. Instead of making up a creative team name that is philosophical or a play on philosopher names, we invite each team to decide on a special theme song that represents their team.
-The only requirement: the song has an ethical twist, presents an ethics idea or principle, or includes a topic with ethical implications.
+1. Instead of making up a creative team name that is philosophical or a play on philosopher names, we have invited each team to decide on a special theme song that represents their team.
+The main requirement: the song has an ethical twist, presents an ethics idea or principle, or includes a topic with ethical implications.
 A best theme song prize, including $150 to the winning team, was announced at the end of the Opening Rounds.
-As we have done in the past, the theme song will be voted on by Bowl volunteers.
 The winners of the first-ever "Michigan Ethics Bowl Best Theme Song" contest: the Ypsilanti Youth team for their original song: Stuck in the Crib.
 For a playlist of all team songs: https://www.a2ethics.org/2021-virtual-bowl-team-theme-songs

 Philosophy For All.
 Philosophy Forever.